pcguest/Generative-Art-Practices/README.md

 ### Stippling Image Conversion

 The "Stippling Image Conversion" project is designed to convert any PNG or JPG image into an intricate SVG format using stippling techniques.
-It analyzes the grayscale intensity of an input image and creates a stippled effect that mimics traditional pointillism.
+It analyzes the grayscale intensity of an input image to determine dot placement and density.

 - **Key Features**:
   - **Grayscale Image Processing**: Converts the input image to grayscale, which is then used to generate dot placement and density.